RyuNIshimura/nextjs-blog/README.md

 yarn dev
 ```

-### Contentful type generation
+### Contentful types generation

-Refer to the following library to generate the Contentful type.
+Refer to the following library to generate the Contentful types.

 [intercom/contentful-typescript-codegen: Generate TypeScript interfaces from a Contentful environment](https://github.com/intercom/contentful-typescript-codegen)